 At March 31, 2014, and March 31, 2013, the fair values of derivative contracts are valued by reference to the price at which a new contract of the same size and maturity could be undertaken at valuation date.
-The fair value of collective investment schemes was primarily based on valuations issued by the administrators of the underlying private investment funds which ultimately are verified via independently audited net assets values as at the reporting date.
+The fair value of collective investment schemes was primarily based on valuations issued by the administrators of the underlying private investment funds which ultimately are verified via independently audited net asset values as at the end of the reporting period.
 The fair values of other financial assets and financial liabilities are not materially different from their carrying amounts.